Helsinki Metro: 1982 onwards: In service

-On 1 June 1982, the test drives were opened to the general public.
+On 1 June 1982 at 05:32 in the morning, the test drives were opened to the general public.
 Trains ran with passengers during the morning and afternoon rush hours between Itäkeskus and Hakaniemi (the Sörnäinen station was not yet opened at this time).
 On 1 July the provisional service was extended to Rautatientori.
+The official opening ceremony of the metro was held on 2 August 1982, five years behind the original schedule.
 President of the Republic of Finland Mauno Koivisto officially opened the Metro for traffic on 2 August 1982 – 27 years after the initial motion to the city assembly had been made.
+Regular all-day traffic between the Rautatientori and Itäkeskus metro stations started on the next day.
+In 1977, the city council of Helsinki had agreed to transfer control of the metro from the metro committee to the Helsinki City Transit.
+The metro committee ceased to exist at the end of the year 1982.

+Feeder traffic was started in phases in early September 1982, and was originally limited to outside rush hours.
+In 1986 the feeder lines started using a proof-of-payment system, which ended in 1992.

 The Metro did not immediately win the approval from inhabitants of eastern Helsinki, whose direct bus links to the city centre had now been turned into feeder lines for the Metro.
 Within six months of the Metro's official opening, a petition signed by 11,000 people demanded the restoration of direct bus links.
 Subsequently, the timetables of the feeder services were adjusted and opposition to the Metro mostly died down.

-On 1 March 1983 the Metro was extended in the west to Kamppi.
+On 1 March 1983, the Metro was extended in the west to Kamppi.
 The Sörnäinen station, between Hakaniemi and Kulosaari, was opened on 1 September 1984.

 The Metro was extended eastwards in the late 1980s, with the Kontula and Myllypuro stations opened in 1986, and the Mellunmäki station following in 1989.
 The construction of a westwards expansion begun in 1987 with tunneling works from Kamppi towards Ruoholahti.
 The Ruoholahti metro station was opened on 16 August 1993.